In-person Mentorship Program

 Special Topic $2,400.00

-This marks the culmination of in-depth study of the various diagnostic and treatment methods.
+This marks the culmination of an in-depth study of the various diagnostic and treatment methods.
 Students work on the highest level of healing, that of changing karma.
-East Asian medicine is practiced in its complete form (shamanism, classical, traditional and western medicine research based).
+East Asian medicine is practiced in its complete form (shamanism, classical, traditional, and western medicine, research-based).
 Students may choose which diagnostic and treatment methods they would like to explore comprehensively.